MJ Melendez Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in MLB.
+- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 24th in the league.

-- The Tigers rank 20th in baseball in home runs given up (87 total, 1.2 per game).
+- The Tigers rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).

-- His last time out came on Wednesday against the Atlanta Braves, when the right-hander went six innings, surrendering six earned runs while giving up nine hits.
+- The lefty last appeared on Thursday against the Minnesota Twins, when he threw six innings, allowing four earned runs while giving up seven hits.

+- In 13 games this season, the 32-year-old has put up a 5.88 ERA and 9 strikeouts per nine innings, while giving up a batting average of .252 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.